 Unless otherwise stated on Seller's quotation form, all prices are F.O.B.
 Seller's shipping point.
 Delivery to the initial carrier shall constitute delivery to the Buyer.
 Seller's responsibility ceases and title to the goods passes, subject to Seller's security interest, upon delivery in good order to such carrier, and all products are shipped at the Buyer's risk.
 The Buyer agrees to examine all deliveries carefully before signing transportation receipts.
-If products are visibly damaged, the Buyer shall require that written confirmation of the damage be noted on the carrier's delivery is discovered after unpacking, the carrier shall be notified at once so that an inspection can be made and the claimed damage substantiated by the carrier
+If products are visibly damaged, the Buyer shall require that written confirmation of the damage be noted on the carrier's delivery receipt and confirmed by the driver for the carrier.
+If damage is discovered after unpacking, the carrier shall be notified at once so that an inspection can be made and the claimed damage substantiated by the carrier